Owner gives update on future of award-winning Sheffield restaurant which featured on Gordon Ramsay TV show

-Milestone Sheffield: entrepreneur gives update on future of famous restaurant and two other popular venues
+Milestone Sheffield: entrepreneur gives update on Wig & Pen, Craft and Dough and famous restaurant

 One of Sheffield’s top food entrepreneurs has opened up about the future of three of his famous venues, calling it ‘the end of a chapter’.